MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/govern.md

 ## Assess AI organizational risks

-AI risk assessment helps identify and address potential risks AI technologies might introduce.
-Effective AI risk management builds trust and minimizes unintended consequences.
+AI risk assessment identifies and addresses potential risks introduced by AI technologies.
+This process builds trust in AI systems and reduces unintended consequences.
+Addressing organizational risks ensures that AI deployments align with the organization's values, risk tolerance, and operational goals.

 - *Understand the AI workloads.* To mitigate AI risks, you must understand your AI workloads.
 By clarifying the scope and purpose of each AI workload, you can map associated risks.
 This should include any assumptions and limitations related to the AI workload.